violetto-rose/violetto-rose.github.io/UI-UX/tutorials/social-media-app.md

 ![Adding Story Container](images/social-media-app/design-6.png)

-3. Create a new frame for the your story container:
+3. Create a new frame for the your story container.
 4. Configure frame:
     - Dimensions: **90 x 120** pixels
     - Layout: Vertical